 Always keep on top of your paperwork, send your invoice at the same time as you send the order, don't send it months later when you're catching up on your paperwork, this means I won't be able to pay you on time and is really frustrating when I plan out my buying budget.

 Make sure that your packaging is right, offering free gift bags with your branding is a great idea if you want to get your brand noticed faster.
 If you sell jewellery, make sure that you offer a nice box so that it's a ready-made gift for someone.

 Offer your stockist a point of sale with the story of your brand.

 Research your RRP's (recommended retail price) and make sure they work.

 Consider how your products might look in the store, help the shop owner visualise it, you can have pictures in your catalogue or offer to come and build the display in the shop if they buy into your range and you live locally.

-If there's any terms you don't know what they mean, have a look at my blog post about Jargon (click here).
+If there are any wholesale terms you are not sure about, have a look at my blog post about Jargon (click here).

 If you're interested in working with me, send me a message to discover how I can help you.
 If you have any feedback or any topic you would like me to cover please also get in touch.
 I also share tips every week on my Instagram account.

 Sign up to my newsletter to get 15% off my ebook to get you started with wholesale and monthly downloads to help you grow your business.
 Lastly, if you know of anyone who would like to start to wholesale or are struggling to grow their business please share my details with them.
 As a small start-up business, this really does makes all the difference and I really appreciate it.